LibrariesHacked/schema-librarydata/docs/events.md

 To update their event data, library services can either:

-- Publish an additional file with the new events
+- Publish an additional file with the new set of events
-- Update an existing file with new rows
+- Update an existing file with each new event as an additional row

 Depending on how many events the service holds, a new file may be easier to manage.
 It is likely that this data will collected as the events are held, so we should explore guidance for updating this data regularly (e.g. monthly).